mypy: disable-error-code=valid-type

 Note:

-`primitives.Semaphore` is a subclass of `asyncio.Semaphore`.
-Therefore, when the documentation refers to `asyncio.Semaphore`, it also includes `primitives.Semaphore` and any other subclasses.
+`primitives.Semaphore` implements the same API as `asyncio.Semaphore`.
+Therefore, when the documentation refers to `asyncio.Semaphore`, it also includes `primitives.Semaphore` and any other implementations that conform to the same interface.

 """